zouharvi/uds-snlp-tutorial/language-properties/main.md

 - A way to estimate language model (distribution) parameters
 - Trying to maximize probability of the training data

 # LM Smoothing

 TODO

 - Q: What happens if an unknown token is encountered and LM assigns it 0 probability?

+Different smoothing methods will be covered in the further chapters.

 # Homework

-- Perplexity calculation by hand
+- Exercise 1: Perplexity calculation by han
-- Plotting n-grams
+- Exercise 2: Plotting n-gram distributions
-- MLE language model and smoothing
+- Exercise 3: MLE language models, smoothing, perplexity calculation
-- Custom alternative to perplexity
+- Bonus: Custom alternative to perplexity

 # Resources